Today I am days old.

 I can hold a day's experience in mind quite easily.
 Trying to go back and take stock of a whole year is much harder.
 Numerous incidents and discoveries are inevitably forgotten.

-I also find it far more meaningful to think that I have lived through more than twenty-five thousand days this life, rather than 70+ years.
+I also find it far more meaningful to think that I have lived through more than twenty-eight thousand days this life, rather than 75+ years.
 And it reframes the future.
 I have -- probably -- thousands of days still to come.
 Thousands of new days to discover, enjoy and learn from.

 Discover your own age in days